SSH Key Configuration

 passphrase

-Defines the key file password, which is encrypted with RunAsUserEncryptionHelper.
+Defines the key file password, which is encrypted in Control-M for secure storage and transmission.

 config server:sshKeysList::get

-The config server:sshKeysList::get command enables you to get the SSH key data from all objects.
+The config server:sshKeysList::get command enables you to get the following details about all the SSH keys that are stored on a Control-M/Server:

 • CLI